 Embedded derivatives are classified as financial instruments held for trading.
-Both realised and unrealised gains and losses arising from a change in fair value of the embedded derivatives are recognised in the statement of loss and accumulated deficit.
+Both realised and unrealised gains and losses arising from a change in fair value of the embedded derivatives are recognised in the statements of income and retained earnings.

-(g) Initial offering costs
+(f) Initial offering costs

-Expenses incurred in connection with the issuance of the Notes and execution of the Reinsurance Agreements have been expensed and included in the statement of loss and accumulated deficit on the date of the offering.
+Expenses incurred in connection with the issuance of the Notes and execution of the Reinsurance Agreements have been expensed and included in the statements of income and retained earnings on the date of the offering.

-(h) Collateralised loan, collateral margin payable and interest income
+(g) Collateralised loan, collateral margin payable and interest income